Consumer Information; Your Right to Know

 Moraine Park Technical college does not discriminate on the basis of race, color, national origin, sex disability or age in employment, admissions or its programs or activities.
 The following person has been designated to handle inquiries regarding the College’s nondiscrimination policies: Equal Opportunity Office, Moraine Park Technical College, 235 North National Avenue, PO Box 1940, Fond du Lac, WI 54936-1940, 920-924-6459 or 920-924-3232.

 If you have any questions or opportunity for improvement please click here.

 NCES Guidance Document on Federal Disclosure Requirements if folks have questions: https://nces.ed.gov/pubs2012/2012831.pdf

 Information made available as required by federal regulations:

 - Affirmative Action / Equal Opportunity Administrative Policy

 - Family Educational Rights and Privacy Act of 1974 (FERPA)

 - Sexual Misconduct Information

-- Student Religious Beliefs Accommodation
+- Reasonable Adjustment for Student Religious Beliefs Policy

 The Wisconsin Technical College System has also put in place a process for submission and resolution of student complaints.
 The WTCS will review complaints only after students attempt to resolve the matter through applicable college appeals or complaint processes.